maldua/zimbra-foss-builder/DOWNLOADS-GITHUB-ACTION.md

 This will add a commit to the `publish-downloads-dev` branch which, in turn, will generate the **maldua.github.io/zimbra-foss-builder** page as we have setup earlier in Settings.
 Page. section of the repo.

+If everything went you should be able to visit: [https://maldua.github.io/zimbra-foss-builder/downloads.html](https://maldua.github.io/zimbra-foss-builder/downloads.html) with your own organisation, of course.

 ## Similar projects

 - [ianw1974's zimbra-build-scripts](https://github.com/ianw1974/zimbra-build-scripts)